 the pensionable pay received in the previous quarter (or previous half year) could be grossed up to an annual equivalent.
 The pay would need to be adjusted for any lump sum or retrospective payments paid during that quarter (or half year) and the contribution rate for the next quarter (or half year) set accordingly, or

-the cumulative pensionable pay for the Scheme year to date at the end of the previous quarter could be grossed up to an annual equivalent.
+the cumulative pensionable pay for the Scheme year to date at the end of the previous quarter (or half year) could be grossed up to an annual equivalent.
 The pay would need to be adjusted for any lump sum or retrospective payments paid during that quarter (or half year) and the contribution rate for the next quarter (or half year) set accordingly.

 The issues identified in the options under (a) also apply to the options under (b).